Pondidum/pondidum.github.io/_posts/2010-03-24-multilining-if-statements-conditions-should-be-banned-now.md

 	End If

-I donâ€™t know who wrote the above original code, and I donâ€™t much care either.
+I don't know who wrote the above original code, and I don't much care either.
 I do however think that the people who like the original style are clinically insane...and I work with at least one like this!

-Some unit tests wouldnâ€™t go amiss either.
+Some unit tests wouldn't go amiss either.
 Well, tests of any kind would be a good start...